 When Daniel Coleman came to Hamilton to take a position at McMaster University, he began to ask himself these kinds of questions, and Yardwork: A Biography of an Urban Place is his answer.
 In this exploration of his garden – which Coleman deftly situates in the complicated history of Cootes Paradise, off of Hamilton Harbour – the author pays close attention to his small plot of land sheltered by the Niagara Escarpment.
 Coleman chronicles enchanting omnivorous deer, the secret life of water and the ongoing tension between human needs and the environment.
 These, along with his careful attention to the perspectives and history of the Six Nations, create a beguiling portrait of a beloved space.

-A Review of Daniel Coleman's Yardwork: A Biography of an Urban Place (Hamilton Review of Books, Angie Abdou, Spring 2017 Issue)
+A Review of Daniel Coleman's Yardwork: A Biography of an Urban Place (Angie Abdou, Hamilton Review of Books, 01/05/2017)

 In Coleman’s work, paying close attention to the ground we stand on becomes a spiritual act.
 He reminds readers too that the more we focus in on a small space, the bigger it grows – and the more it can tell us about the larger world, the global network of which the one small place and all of its inhabitants are a part.
 The book will encourage all readers to engage in this kind of intensive “Place Thought” as a way to connect with the natural world to which they belong.

 Click here to read the prologue and the first chapter of Yardwork.

 Click here for an excerpt on All Lit Up for its Where In Canada series.